jiyagarg03/Projects/README.md

-This repository encapsulates the diverse range of projects I have worked on, showcasing my skills in web development, design, and programming:

-1)Cloning Projects: Successfully replicated the interfaces of major platforms such as Amazon and YouTube, showcasing expertise in frontend web development using HTML and CSS.

-2)CV with Netflix Theme: Crafted a unique curriculum vitae with a captivating Netflix theme, showcasing creativity and design skills.

-3)Login-form: Implemented a user-friendly register and login system, providing secure access upon entering credentials.

-4)TO-DO’s List: Designed and implemented a task management system, allowing users to effortlessly add and delete tasks using HTML, CSS, Javascript, and Bootstrap.

-5)Clock Website: Created a visually appealing website displaying the time of a user's desired country, combining HTML, CSS, Javascript, and Bootstrap for a seamless user experience.
+These projects showcase proficiency in frontend web development through the effective use of HTML, CSS, and JavaScript to create dynamic, responsive, and user-friendly applications.
+Each project demonstrates the ability to build clean, interactive, and visually appealing interfaces while ensuring a seamless user experience across devices.

+Login-form:
+Implemented a register and login system with HTML for structure, CSS for styling and form layout, and JavaScript for form validation and interactivity.
+Focused on user experience with a simple, intuitive interface for secure user access.

+TO-DO’s List:
+Created a task management system using HTML for structure, CSS for styling, and JavaScript for interactivity (task addition and deletion).
+Integrated Bootstrap to improve responsiveness and ensure the application works well on all devices.

+Clock Website:
+Developed a website displaying real-time time for any selected country using HTML for the layout, CSS for styling, and JavaScript to fetch and display the time dynamically.
+Combined Bootstrap for responsiveness, ensuring a seamless experience across various screen sizes.